raehasandalwala/Project-Reports/Video Chat/SRS.rst

 10. Group file share is also an option, to send file one at a time to all the users of that particular chat room.

-· This is done by creating threads for each user in the room to send file con- currently to all users for.
+· This is done by creating threads for each user in the room to send file concurrently to all users for.

 11. File receive thread filters file receive request by the group code.